ucc23/ucc/_pages/AITOFF.md

 You can click+drag, and zoom in/out of the map with the scroll wheel.
 Clicking on a cluster takes you to its UCC page.
+The sizes are proportional to the number of members, and the colors to the distance (blue: closer, red: more distant).
+To improve the performance of the plot only the 1000 most distant entries are drawn for a given distance range.

 **Important**: The distances are estimated by a simple inversion of the parallax values associated to the cluster's members.
 This means that they can be inaccurate for